 “I’m a bit of a perfectionist and like to get everything just right for my guests.
 I also love this area so want to make sure visitors make the most of it by having all the information they could need.”

-However, if you do fancy heading outside the cottage is located in the heart of Middleham and there is a choice of 4 pubs in the village that all offer food.
+However, if you do fancy heading outside, the cottage is located in the heart of Middleham with a choice of four pubs in the village that all offer food.
 Venture a little further away to Leyburn and you’ll find a selection of cafes and pubs while the Blue Lion at nearby East Witton is also an excellent gastropub.

 Did you know that Middleham has a population of around 800 people and 500 racehorses?
 Numerous racing stables are hidden away throughout the village.
 On any given day you’ll see the horses being walked through the village on their way to training in the Dales.